2 CROSS-SECTIONAL TECHNOLOGIES

 • Developing advanced data protection techniques that take advantage of unique physical phenomena – such as physical unclonable functions (PUFs) – to address the inherent vulnerabilities of conventional password-based systems to hacking.

 The cornerstone of our vision rests on the following four pillars.
 First, a robust root of trust system, with unique identification enabling security without interruption from the hardware level right up to the applications, including AI, involved in the accomplishment of the system’s mission in dynamic unknown environments.
 This aspect has a tremendous impact on mission critical systems with lots of reliability, quality and safety and security concerns.
 Second, protection of the EU citizen’s privacy and security while at the same keeping usability levels and operation in a competitive market where also industrial Intellectual Protection should be considered.
 Third, the proposed technical solutions should contribute to the green deal ambition – for example, by reducing their environmental impact.
-Finally, proof-of-concept demonstrators that are capable of simultaneously guaranteeing (a given level of) security and (a given level of) privacy, as well as potentially evolving in-reference designs that illustrate how practical solutions can be implemented (i.e. thereby providing guidelines to re-use or adapt).
+Finally, proof-of-concept demonstrators that are capable of simultaneously representing the growth of the complexity in modern SoS ecosystems, ensuring the correct level of safety and privacy against cyber-attacks in real-world autonomous systems (e.g. with an emphasis on autonomous and driverless vehicles).
+The vision is based on the following points:

 2.4.2.3.3.1Trustworthiness